 Flood insurance is an important policy for most homeowners to have.
-But only about one in seven homeowners purchase this critical safety net to protect them from the ravages of flood water.
+But only about one in seven homeowners purchase this safety net.

-In this article, we’ll take a look at what a flood policy is, how much it costs to buy coverage and where you can buy a policy.
+In this article, we’ll take a look at what flood insurance is, how much it costs to buy coverage and where you can buy a policy.

 Here’s What You Need to Know About Flood Insurance

-According to a recent survey from the Insurance Information Institute, only 14% of homeowners across the country say they have a flood policy in place.
+According to a 2018 survey from the Insurance Information Institute, an insurance industry association, only 15% of homeowners across the country said they had a flood policy.
 Here are five things you need to know about this important policy:

 - What Is Flood Insurance?